-- The developer provided the same specification information from #3707 and #3729 for the #3672 specifications.
-The Standing Committee should consider if the submitted information is appropriate for #3672 and if the specifications are clear enough for consistent implementation. - The developer states that attribution is based on the plurality of office visits over a three-year period and ties are based on the shared responsibility assumption, which is not defined.
-The developer should consider clarifying how patients who are seen by multiple physicians for the same number of visits are handled in attribution. - The measure specifications restrict the measure denominator to only primary care and gynecologists.
-The measure also excludes providers whose share of patients with cognitive impairment was greater than 50%.
-These exclusions reduced the measure denominator from 41.798M to 26.870M. - Can the developer further clarify how specialty is defined to define primary care and gynecology?
+- The developer provided the same information from #3672 and #3729 for the #3707 specifications.
+The Standing Committee should consider if the submitted information is appropriate for #3707 and if the specifications care clear enough for consistent implementation.
+For example, 2b.20 in this measure submission states that the variable that accounts for the linear trend accounts for the secular decline in dementia.
+However, this measure does not apply to dementia. - The developer states that attribution is based on the plurality of office visits over a three-year period and ties are based on the shared responsibility assumption, which is not defined.
+The developer should consider clarifying how patients who are seen by multiple physicians for the same number of visits are handled in attribution. - Can the developer further clarify how specialty is defined to define primary care and gynecology?
 In sp.24 it states "Attribute Medicare beneficiaries to individual primary care clinicians based on NPI".